Scalar and vector gauges unification in de Sitter ambient space formalism: Conclusion and outlook

 \section{Conclusion and outlook}

-In this paper, we show that the dS ambient space formalism permits us to formulate the \textit{mmc} scalar field as a gauge potential.
+This paper shows that the dS ambient space formalism permits us to formulate the mmc scalar field as a gauge potential.
 One can also define the interaction between scalar and spinor fields through the transformation (\ref{localtran}) and the covariant derivative (\ref{gcd}).
-Then the unification between the gauge vector fields and the gauge scalar field is presented.
-The relation between the quantum \textit{mmc} scalar field and the fuzzy quantum geometry and noncommutative geometry are discussed in this formalism.
-The scalar gauge potential may be interpreted as the interaction field between different dS hyperboloids.
+Then the unification between the gauge vector fields and the scalar field is presented.
+The relation between the mmc scalar gauge field and the fuzzy geometry and noncommutative geometry are discussed in this formalism.
+The scalar gauge potential as the conformal sector of the metric may be interpreted as the interaction field between different dS hyperboloids.

 Now, all physical interactions can be formulated based on the "gauge" transformation in the dS ambient space formalism, and it may be possible to find a unified classical field theory.
 This formalism has the necessary building blocks for constructing unitary supergravity in the dS universe.
 The most crucial goal of this paper is to present the simplicity of the {\it de Sitter ambient space formalism} for investigating physical problems and better understanding quantum geometry and quantum gravity.

-{\bf{Acknowledgements}}: The author wishes to express particular thanks to Jean Pierre Gazeau, Eric Huguet, and Jean Iliopoulos for discussions.
-The author would like to thank le Coll\`ege de France and l'Universit\'e de Paris (Laboratoire APC) for their hospitality and financial support.
+{\bf{Acknowledgements}}: The author wishes to express particular thanks to Jean Pierre Gazeau, Eric Huguet, and Jean Iliopoulos for their discussions.
+We are grateful to the referee for their precise and valuable comments.
+The author would like to thank le Coll\`ege de France and l'Universit\'e Paris Cit\'e (Laboratoire APC) for their hospitality and financial support.